ipfs/ipfs-blog/src/_blog/bybit-hack.md

 > End-to-end integrity: as long as a user of your Dapp has the CID you shared, they can be sure they are running the exact code that you published by verifying locally.
 Local verification is crucial since Dapps interact with a blockchain **and malicious code can lead to loss of user funds**.
 Integrity is adjacent to trustlessness — because verification eliminates the need to trust the source of data.
 > From [_The State of Dapps on IPFS: Trust vs. Verification (2024)_](https://blog.ipfs.tech/dapps-ipfs/)

-End-to-end integrity through verification is not new to many of us in the DWeb, Web3 and IPFS ecosystems.
+End-to-end integrity through cryptographic hash verification is not new to many of us in the DWeb, Web3 and IPFS ecosystems.

 In fact, we feel somewhat vindicated seeing the Gnosis founder share the CID of an open-source fork of the Safe frontend called [Eternal Safe](https://github.com/eternal-safe/eternal-safe) shortly after the hack, while the Safe team conducted a forensic review of their services and frontend: